shutterstock_384605152.jpg

 Lucky Ladybugs

-Although we can’t seem to agree on what to call them (ladybirds? ladybeetles?), we can agree that these are lucky little creatures.
+Although we can’t seem to agree on what to call them (ladybirds? ladybeetles?), we can all agree that these are lucky little creatures.
 Seven spots are luckiest; and the redder, the better.

 The ladybug is said to be named after the Blessed Virgin Mary, after a village prayed to her for intercession when a horde of pests attacked their crops, and a flock of the red and black beetles showed up to dispatch the vermin.
 Hence, the name: Our Lady’s Bugs, which was eventually shortened to “ladybugs.”
-As an avid gardener, The House of Good Fortune can attest to the utility of these beneficial insects — whether or not they are literally heaven-sent.

 Ladybugs are all-around harbingers of good fortune.
 Having a ladybug land on you is lucky; and some say the number of spots corresponds to the number of months or years of good luck you will have.
 The House has also heard that, among the devout, seven spots symbolize the seven joys and seven sorrows of the Virgin Mary.
-These insects are beloved cross-culturally, and are said to bring love; chase away ailments, and protect children.
-It is considered extremely inauspicious to kill a ladybug intentionally.